 - located in Gidea Park and is a bright and comfortable space with off-street parking.

 - DBS checked and my work is supervised monthly by an external supervisor.

 - My clinical practice adheres to BPS and BACP ethical guidelines.

-Please feel free to contact me if you require additional information.
-You can call or text me on 07515566998 or click here to send me an email.
+Please feel free to contact me if you require additional information click here to send me an email.

 Training, qualifications & experience